George Michael: A Different Story: Release

 An edited 90 minute version of A Different Story was first broadcast on British television channel BBC One in the UK on 27 November 2004, by Gorilla Entertainment Limited.
 It was then aired on BBC Three with extra footage.

 Following the broadcasts, the documentary was then screened at the 55th Berlin International Film Festival on the 16 February 2005 with a cinematic release in Germany on 12 January 2006.
-The North American screening took place at Manhattan’s Tribeca Film Festival between the 25 April and the 7 May 2005.
+The North American screening took place at Manhattan's Tribeca Film Festival between the 25 April and the 7 May 2005.
 The film was also part of the official selection at the Copenhagen and Rio de Janeiro Film Festivals.
 The film was released in Japan on 23 December 2005.

 On 28 February 2006, the British Board of Film Classification announced that the film would receive a 15 certificate rating.
 It was given a UK limited cinema release on 6 March 2006.

 Marketing

 During promotion for the film Michael attended a photo op and press conference hosted by Robert Fischer at the Berlin Film Festival with director Southan Morris, producer Caroline True and executive producer and manager Andy Stephens.

-On 5 December 2005 Michael attended the UK screening for the film, held at London’s Curzon Mayfair Cinema.
+On 5 December 2005 Michael attended the UK screening for the film, held at London's Curzon Mayfair Cinema.
 Michael also attended a press conference on 15 December 2005 held at the Tokyo Grand Hotel in Japan with a screening at the Bunkamura Le Cinéma.

 Reception

 Critical response

 Eddie Cockrell of Variety wrote: "A candid, self-deprecating and altogether winning career-to-date overview, George Michael: A Different Story finds the witty and articulate pop star looking back with unblinking candor and wry humor."

 Caroline Westbrook writing for Empire gave the film 3/5 stars, saying, "Michael himself comes across as a thoroughly decent bloke who's not afraid to talk candidly about coming to terms with his sexuality, the death of his mother and that headline-grabbing toilet incident."

-The Sydney Morning Herald wrote "The feature film lays out Michael's life with no punches spared."
-They added "For Michael, the documentary - being screened at the Berlin festival - is a chance to put the record straight".
-Mary Nyiri, writing for Kino Critics, said, "Even if you are not a fan of George Michael as a pop songwriter and lead singer, his story is entertaining and his bluntness refreshing", giving the film a 3/5 rating.
+The Sydney Morning Herald wrote "the feature film lays out Michael's life with no punches spared", and that "for Michael, the documentary—being screened at the Berlin festival—is a chance to put the record straight."

+Mary Nyiri, writing for Kino Critics, said, "even if you are not a fan of George Michael as a pop songwriter and lead singer, his story is entertaining and his bluntness refreshing", giving the film a 3/5 rating.